Aircraft in fiction: Concorde

-The Concorde was the title aircraft and star of the 1979 film The Concorde ...
+The Concorde was the title aircraft and star of the 1979 film The Concorde...
 Airport '79 in which it was flown primarily by Alain Delon and George Kennedy's characters.
-The aircraft used crashed twenty one years later as Air France Flight 4590, killing all 109 people on board and four on the ground.
+The aircraft used crashed twenty-one years later as Air France Flight 4590, killing all 109 people on board and four on the ground.

-In the 1982 episode "Time-Flight" of the BBC sci fi series Doctor Who a Concorde, its passengers, and crew are pulled through time to a prehistoric version of Earth.
+In the 1982 serial "Time-Flight" of the BBC sci-fi series Doctor Who, a Concorde, its passengers, and crew are pulled through time to a prehistoric version of Earth, and the Doctor commandeers a second Concorde to follow it.

 The Aerialbot Silverbolt of the Transformers turns into a Concorde.

 In the 2010 Charles Stross novel The Fuller Memorandum, the occult arm of the British government maintains four Concordes for use as supersonic reconnaissance aircraft to monitor the Sleeper in the Pyramid.
 In the event of the Black Pharaoh awakening, the Concordes are to be used as nuclear bombers to attempt to contain the threat before it manifests on Earth.

 In the 2017 film The Wife, two significant scenes, including the final one in the movie, take place on Concorde flights transporting a Nobel Prize winner.
 They were shot in the aircraft displayed at Scotland's National Museum of Flight.

+Lego released a set based on the Concorde.
+The set has 2083 pieces and features the iconic design plus inside area of the plane.